philwhiles/frettler/README.md

 etc
 ```

-If you want to see what chord definitions Frettler has for a specific chord type, add the interval pattern name as well :
+If you want to see which chord definitions Frettler has for a specific chord type, add the interval pattern name as well :

 ```
 ./frettler guitar chord d chord_dim --which